NordicPlayground/puck/_tutorials/smartphone-apps.md

 - And you're done!

 To delete a rule, click 'Remove Puck' on iOS, and the garbage bin icon on Android.

+## Extending Evere with custom actions and actuators

+If you wish to extend the client application with your own actuators, you can read how to do so at the github pages of the respective applications.

+- Puck Central android link
+- Puck Central iOS link